Active Learning Techniques for Pomset Recognizers: Introduction

 \section{Introduction}

-Partially ordered multisets, or \emph{pomsets}~\cite{Pratt86pomsets}, can represent executions of a parallel program.
-We consider in this article the class of \emph{series-parallel} pomsets admitting a linear description made of letters as well as the sequential ${\cdot}$ and parallel $\parallel$ composition operators.
-Figure~\ref{fig:sp_pomset} displays the Hasse diagram of the pomset $a (b \parallel b) c (ba \parallel bb)$.
-This model is not only richer than linear words, but may also be exponentially more succinct: were we to consider the interleaving semantics on $n$ parallel threads labelled by $n$ distinct letters $a_1, \ldots, a_n$, a single pomset $a_1 \parallel \ldots \parallel a_n$ describes the $n!$ possible linearized traces of the interwoven threads.
+Finite state automata are a straightforward model for terminating sequential systems.
+Runs are described by a \emph{total} order relation: an execution is an ordered, linear sequence of events.
+But concurrent programs require richer structures.

-\emph{Active learning} consists in inferring a formal model of a black-box system that can be dynamically queried.
-Under \emph{the Minimally Adequate Teacher} (MAT) framework, interactions with the black-box system are twofold: \emph{membership queries} that consist in asking whether a given trace can be generated by the system, and \emph{equivalence queries} to determine whether a given automaton (known as the hypothesis) accurately represents all executions of the system, returning a counter-example if the answer is negative.
+As an example, Figure~\ref{fig:sp_pomset} displays the Hasse diagram of the SP pomset $a (b \parallel b) c (ba \parallel bb)$.
+This model is in some cases exponentially more succinct than words: a single pomset $a_1 \parallel \ldots \parallel a_n$ describes the interleaving semantics of $n$ parallel threads and subsumes the $n!$ possible linearized traces of the interwoven threads.

-One of the earliest active learning algorithms is Angluin's $L^*$~\cite{DBLP:journals/iandc/Angluin87} for rational languages.
-It infers the finite set of Myhill-Nerode equivalence classes of the target language by exploring a set of \emph{representatives} of these classes and maintaining a set of \emph{distinguishers} that separates them.
-Van Heerdt et al.~\cite{DBLP:conf/fossacs/HeerdtKR021} applied $L^*$ to the class of \emph{recognizable} pomset languages accepted by algebraic structures known as \emph{pomset recognizers}.
-This extension is made possible by the Myhill-Nerode quotient space of recognizable pomset languages being finite.
+Languages of pomsets can be efficiently recognized by a special class of deterministic bottom-up tree automata known as \emph{pomset recognizers}, which are derived from an algebraic framework studied by Lodaya and Weil \cite{LW00:sp} called \emph{bimonoids} \cite{bloom1996free}: sets equipped with two internal operations, one associative and the other associative and commutative, with a neutral element for each operation.

-However, various improvements have been brought to the original $L^*$ algorithm over the years.
-The length $m$ of a counter-example returned by the MAT being arbitrarily long, it may end up dominating the learning process; Rivest and Schapire~\cite{DBLP:journals/iandc/RivestS93} therefore introduced an algorithm that infers a new equivalence class in $\bigo(\log(m))$ membership queries.
-Moreover, the use of equivalence queries makes little practical sense as it implies that the MAT knows the very formal model of the system we are trying to infer; Chow~\cite{DBLP:journals/tse/Chow78} thus proved that a finite test suite could subsume equivalence of finite automata, provided a bound on the size of the target model is known beforehand.
-Finally, new algorithms such as TTT~\cite{isberner14ttt}, $L^\#$~\cite{vaandrager22lsharp}, or $\Llambda$~\cite{DBLP:conf/birthday/HowarS22} have been shown to significantly reduce the number of membership queries performed.
+\emph{Active learning} (AL) consists in inferring a formal model of a black-box system that can be dynamically queried.
+Under \emph{the Minimally Adequate Teacher} (MAT) framework, interactions with the black-box system are twofold: \emph{membership queries} (MQs) to ask whether a given trace can be generated by the system, and \emph{equivalence queries} (EQs) to determine whether a given formal model (known as the \emph{hypothesis}) accurately represents all executions of the system, returning a counterexample that refines the hypothesis if the answer is negative.